abhinavsricharan/fastapi-ollama-chatbot/README.md

 <p align="center">
-  <strong>An intermediate-level AI chatbot with real-time streaming, session memory, and a stunning browser UI — running entirely on your local machine.</strong>
+  <strong>An AI chatbot with real-time streaming, session memory, and a stunning browser UI — running entirely on your local machine.</strong>
 </p>

 <p align="center">